jepiqueau/angular-sqlite-app-starter/README.md

 # Ionic/Angular SQLite App Starter

-Ionic/Angular application demonstrating the use of the ```capacitor-sqlite``` plugin and can be use as an Ionic/Angular application starter.
+Ionic/Angular application demonstrating the use of the ```@capacitor-community/sqlite``` plugin and can be use as an Ionic/Angular application starter.

-The ```capacitor-sqlite``` test is accessible in the Tab2 of the Application by clicking on the SQLite test button.
+The ```@capacitor-community/sqlite``` test is accessible in the Tab2 of the Application by clicking on the SQLite test button.

-The application uses a service class as a wrapper to the ```capacitor-sqlite``` plugin
+The application uses a service class as a wrapper to the ```@capacitor-community/sqlite``` plugin

 ## Getting Started